notnullgames/sti-renderorder/README.md

 ## usage

-First, make a layer-group in your map that has the string custom-property `z` which can be either `x` or `y`:
+First, make a layers in your map that has the string custom-property `z` which can be either `x` or `y`:

 ![screenshot of properties in tiled](images/screen1.png)